 Adjusted ROIC for the three-year performance period is calculated as (a) the result of (x) the sum of (i) our operating income, plus (ii) depreciation and amortization, plus (iii) single lease cost, minus (y) taxes, divided by (b) the result of (x) the sum of the averages of the five most recently completed fiscal quarters of: (i) total assets, plus (ii) accumulated depreciation and amortization, minus (y) the difference of the averages of the five most recently completed fiscal quarters of: (i) cash, minus (ii) goodwill, minus (iii) accounts payable, minus (iv) other payables, minus (v) accrued liabilities, but excludes the impact of all items excluded from the 2020 Teamshare program adjusted EBIT calculation outlined above.
-For 2020, the Committee disallowed exclusion of the impact of all losses and gains resulting from COVID-19 in the adjusted EBITDA and adjusted ROIC calculations.
+For 2020, the Committee disallowed exclusion of the impact of all losses and gains resulting from COVID-19.